apoorvsaini/eden/ANSWERS.md

 * We realize the API provided has some limitations that may not have been ideal.
 How would you change or improve the API if you could?

 > Yes, the API had limitations esp. in the second part of the task.
-Since, the APIs do not provide the joins for collections it becomes a tedious task to get Patient's name from Patient collection after we get the patient_id from appointment data.
+Since, the APIs do not provide the joins for collections it became a tedious task to get Patient's name from Patient collection after we get the patient_id from appointment data.
 So, instead of making another API call to Patient end-point, I chose to cache the patient data in the beginning from the server (while fetching Patient list, hence re-using the data).
 Although, my solution might be a problem when dealing with a bigger patient data, but it avoided making extra network calls for this problem.

-> I would enable joins using foreign key among collections as well as make pagination as a deafult for all end-points.
-The APIs have to be designed keeping the use-cases in mind as well as granuality has to be maintained e.g. just to get the number of messages in user_actions, I had to fetch the complete list of the actions (filtered) and calculate it's length on the client side.
+> I would enable joins using foreign keys among collections as well as make pagination as a deafult for all end-points.
+The APIs have to be designed keeping the use-cases in mind as well as granuality and aggregation support have to be maintained e.g. just to get the number of messages in user_actions, I had to fetch the complete list of the actions (filtered) and calculate it's length on the client side.
 Sum, average operations should have been available for such cases.

 * Was React a good framework for building this application?
 Why or why not?
 If not, what would you prefer instead and why?